gyulanemeth/bluefox.email/comparisons/bluefox-vs-mailersend.md

 | Professional | From $110/mo (from $99/mo annual) | 50,000 emails | Unlimited users/domains, longer data retention, priority support |
 | Enterprise | Custom | High-volume | Dedicated IPs available above 100,000 emails/week |

 Annual billing saves 10% across paid plans.
-The December 2025 change drew notable backlash from existing users, since the previously free 5,000-email tier became the paid $7/month Hobby plan, and users who didn't actively upgrade were moved to the restricted 500-email Free plan.
+The change drew notable backlash from existing users: MailerSend's free Hobby tier (previously 3,000 emails/month) was closed to new signups on October 21, 2025, and on December 2, 2025 existing free users were moved either to the new paid $7/month Hobby plan (now 5,000 emails) or to the restricted 500-email Free plan.
 Many reviewers described this as a "forced upgrade."

 **Strengths:** Low entry price with a $7 Hobby plan, predictable monthly costs for stable sending volumes, and a 30% nonprofit discount.